andreamoleri/DataArchitecture/README.md

 A node in Cassandra represents any system running the Cassandra software.
 This system can be a physical host, a cloud instance, or a Docker container.
 Nodes work together to form a cluster, sharing the responsibility of storing and managing data, responding to queries, and ensuring the overall availability of the system.

 ##### Rack
 A rack is a group of closely located nodes, either on the same network or within the same cloud availability zone.
-Racks are used to physically organize nodes so that local failures, such as the loss of a single rack, do not compromise the entire cluster, thereby improving data availability.

 ##### Data Center
 A data center is a collection of racks connected by a reliable network, corresponding to a physical building or a cloud region.
 Data centers allow physical and logical separation of nodes to ensure data remains accessible even in case of extensive failures.
 Cassandra stores replicas of data across different data centers to mitigate potential data loss from significant events like fires or earthquakes.
 This ensures that if a data center experiences issues, users might experience slower data reads, but data will not be lost.